 Camp 4 at Yosemite National Park

 Camp 4 is on the list of National Register of Historic Places because of the unique role that it played in developing rock climbing as a sport.
 Nearby boulders still make this a popular activity for campers staying in tents at this California campground that usually fills up by noon.

 From late May to early September, you will need to win a lottery to stay at this campground.
 The lottery costs $10 to enter.
 You must win on the day before you plan to arrive at this campground.
-Campers can stay at this campground is on a first-come, first-serve basis the remainder of the year.
+Campers can stay at this campground on a first-come, first-served basis for the remainder of the year.

 Lodge Dr And Northside Dr. Yosemite National Park, CA 95389

 - You can stay 30 nights in a calendar year but only 14 nights between May and September

 Tucked in under the old-growth trees near Big Sur, Ventana Campground offers only tent camping along with van and campers on pickup beds.
 Designers carefully prepared this campground so that it disturbs the area’s natural beauty as little as possible.